WasmEdge/WasmEdge/docs/book/en/src/write_wasm/c/quickstart.md

 # Getting Started

+> *This part has moved to <https://wasmedge.org/docs/develop/c/hello_world>.
+Please use our new docs.*

 This chapter describes how you can compile your C program to WebAssembly and then run it in WasmEdge runtime.

 ## Prerequisites